After Effects: A Beginner’s Guide to Advanced Tools and TechniquesTutorials Video Tutorials

 Are you ready to take your After Effects know-how to the next level?
-From eye-catching logo reveals and title sequences to mesmerizing alpha channel animations, After Effects can really upgrade the production value of any project—especially if you’re working with a with a shoestring budget.
-While there are many how-tos for using the more advanced tools in AE—or for working with ready-made After Effects templates—sometimes you need a more comprehensive introduction to working with the program’s animations.
-That’s why we’ve put together this beginner’s guide for advanced tools and techniques the program provides.
+From eye-catching logo reveals and title sequences to mesmerizing alpha channel animations, After Effects can really upgrade the production value of any project—even if you’re working on a shoestring budget.
+There are many how-tos out there teaching advanced tricks in AE—or for working with ready-made After Effects templates— but you might need a more comprehensive introduction to working with the program.
+That’s why we’ve put together this beginner’s guide for advanced tools and techniques in AE.

 - Adjusting Panels and Frames

 - New Workspaces